popcorngirl94/Digital-Journaling-App/README.md

 Installation:

-Clone the repository:
+1. Clone the repository:

-bash
 Copy code
 git clone <repository_url>

-Install dependencies:
+2. Install dependencies:

-bash
 Copy code
 pip install -r requirements.txt

-Run the application:
+3. Run the application:

-bash
 Copy code
 python app.py

-Access the application in your web browser at http://localhost:5000
+4. Access the application in your web browser at http://localhost:5000

 Usage:
 Register for an account using a valid email address and password.
 Log in to your account.
 Start journaling by creating new entries.